PabloCerta/send-sms-app/README.md

 ![image](https://github.com/user-attachments/assets/c26c15b5-99a9-4207-9d44-1ee1a95e7ef4)

-4. Add the component to the Installed Package indicating the Endpoint URL of the app provided by the hosting website
+4. Add the component to the Installed Package as a Journey Builder Activity, indicating the Endpoint URL of the app provided by the hosting website

 ![image](https://github.com/user-attachments/assets/8a27c731-4ee1-4728-b188-e87d435608d5)